 You set a threshold.
 It fires.
 Slack lights up.
 Now you're bouncing between dbt docs, the warehouse, and your BI tool — trying to figure out which upstream model changed, whether the spike in nulls explains the dashboard regression, and whether this is worth waking the on-call engineer for.

 dqt was built for the part that comes after the alert.
-It reads your dbt manifest, parses your warehouse SQL into a column-level lineage graph, runs 30+ statistical detectors, and discovers causal relationships across your metrics — so the next time something moves, you already know what moved it.
+It reads your dbt manifest, parses your warehouse SQL into a column-level lineage graph, runs 35 statistical detectors and 29 declarative checks, and discovers causal relationships across your metrics — so the next time something moves, you already know what moved it.

 Without dqt